mehdilaktaf/epimovies-postgres/README.md

 ## Documentation & Usage

-Now that your server is running you can explore our API.\
+Now that your server is running you can explore our API.

-**Note:\
-Most of the API will require you to be authenticated first. \
+**Note: Most of the API will require you to be authenticated first.** \

-You can create an account on this page [http://localhost:5000/auth/sign-up](http://localhost:5000/auth/sign-up).**
+First, create an account on this **[Sign-Up](http://localhost:5000/auth/sign-up).** page